|Index Page||To view the whole site please click on >> SITE MAP||Next Page (Fairs)

 Another alternative is to back things up to space on line.
 It helps to have a fast broadband connection but some sites now give as much as 10 Gb of free space.
 If you have a Gmail address you have access to over 7 Gb of space which can even be made visible as an extra drive.

-before you do this......So what does Microsoft do ?
-It excludes the backup
+before you do this......So what does Microsoft do?
+It excludes

-program for Windows XP Home Edition.
-What is worse, if you type 'backup'
+program from Windows XP Home Edition.
+What is worse, if you type

 in Help it says nothing about how to go about it.
 So what to do ?